SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Implementation

 The variable~$w\in\{0,1\}$ is explained below.

 Our linear program then becomes:

-In order to ensure absence of arbitrage in time condition~$(*)$ must be satisfied with $\omega=0$ as this ensures that the discrete strike marginal densities constitute a martingale density.\footnote{ As explained in~\cite{DLV} for two densities $m_1$ and $m_2$ to be in convex order of inhomogeneous strikes $K^i_j$ it is sufficient that the call prices computed with $m_1$ for strikes $K_2$ are below the call prices computed with $m_2$ for strikes $K_2$.
-This is because using $m_2$ for computing call prices is akin to linear interpolation which is such the "most expensive" interpolation, i.e.~gives the highest possible call prices.} However, from a practical and numerical perspective it is more natural to impose the price condition in observed price space, which is the case for~$w=1$.
+In order to ensure absence of arbitrage in time condition~$(*)$ must be satisfied with $\omega=0$ as this ensures that the discrete strike marginal densities constitute a martingale density, c.f.~theorem~\ref{th:noarb} on page~\pageref{th:noarb}.
+However, as noted there this is in fact just a sufficient but not necessary condition for absence of arbitrage.
+From a practical and numerical perspective it is also more natural to impose the price condition in observed price space, which is the case for~$w=1$.
+However, this does then not guarantee strict absence of arbitrage.

 \begin{remark}[Bid/Ask Spreads] Actual markets do not have a mid-price to fit to; instead we observe bid $B_j^i$ and ask prices $A_j^i$ which are a positive spread~$A_j^i - B_j^i$ apart.